 Our Mission & Traditions

 Each year Camp Ta-Kum-Ta tries to squeeze in as many life experiences and memories as possible into one magical week.
-Along with traditional camp activities such as swimming, athletics, ropes course, and arts & crafts, Ta-Kum-Ta offers once-in-a-lifetime opportunities such as rock climbing expeditions, hot-air balloon rides, formal dances, and lake cruises.
+Along with traditional camp activities such as swimming, athletics, ropes course, and arts & crafts, Camp Ta-Kum-Ta offers once-in-a-lifetime opportunities such as rock climbing expeditions, hot-air balloon rides, formal dances, and lake cruises.

 Camp Ta-Kum-Ta is an independent 501(c)(3) tax-exempt organization.
 Our programs and services are financed completely through private donations and fund raising.
-Because of your support and a terrific volunteer staff, Ta-Kum-Ta accepts all of its children tuition-free.
+Because of your support and a terrific volunteer staff, Camp Ta-Kum-Ta accepts all of its children tuition-free.